 Google Hangouts, Skype, or Zoom — no matter how you connect, these apps have quickly become a hub for virtual meetings across the world.

 The latest stats agree.
 80% of executives say that they rely on video conferencing for internal team communications.
 That’s because the feedback and responses can be instant.
 You can even see if you are making an impact because everyone’s faces and expressions can be observed clearly.

 But the trouble is that remote conference calls can be awkward and embarrassing if you’ve never done them before.

 Many of us can barely survive in-person meetings without an awkward faux pas, and now we are collectively adjusting to video conferencing etiquette.
 Once "in" the session, attendees are often caught talking over each other, eating, or scrolling their phones.
 This just complicates things further as people are already dealing with speaker clarity issues, buffering videos, and delays.

-Here are a few ways to make sure your colleagues and clients have a good time when video conferencing with you.
+Here are a few ways to make virtual meetings more engaging and ensure your colleagues and clients have a good time when video conferencing with you.